LuxoftAKutsan/sdl_evolution/proposals/nnnn-send_permissions_within_app_register.md

 * Impacted Platforms: [Core]

 ## Introduction
 Application may send required policies within its registration.
-So SDL will not have to perform Policy table Update after each app registration.
+So SDL will not have to perform Policy Table Update after each app registration.

 ## Motivation

-This will avoid mandatory policy update right after new application registration.
-Will reduce amount of data that SDL will exchange with Policy Server.

-Resolved Problems with the approach :
+This approach resolves the following issues:

     SDL requires Policy Update after each registration Big amount of data should be transferred for policy update Cellular connection may be not stable and not permanent.

 ## Proposed solution
+The proposed solution allows to avoid mandatory Policy Table Update right after a new application registration.
+It will reduce amount of data that SDL will exchange with Policy Server.

+### Detailed design
-Proposed to Add changes to `RegisterAppInterfaceRequest`
+Add new `app_policies` parameter to `RegisterAppInterfaceRequest`

 ```
  <function name="RegisterAppInterface" functionID="RegisterAppInterfaceID" messagetype="request" since="1.0">